Moorings and marinas

 - the recording of all moorings (latitude and longitude) and their identifying features

-- owners with a mooring previously assessed by the Department of Planning, Transport and Infrastructure being contacted to find out the status of their mooring
+- owners with a mooring previously assessed by the Department for Infrastructure and Transport being contacted to find out the status of their mooring

 - objection to any proposed mooring